edwinna/angular-admin-basic/README.md

 # angular-admin-basic
-A basic admin system based on angularJs
+A basic admin system based on angularJs and boostrap